Our History

 President & Executive Director

-Growing up in Pittsburgh, Jake Grefenstette’s love of literature was shaped by a generation of educators who benefited from the International Poetry Forum’s outreach programs.
-In 2023, Samuel Hazo appointed Grefenstette to succeed him as the second executive director of the International Poetry Forum.
+Growing up in Pittsburgh, Jake Grefenstette’s love of literature was shaped by a generation of educators who benefited from the International Poetry Forum’s educational outreach programs.
+Grefenstette now serves as president and executive director of the International Poetry Forum, managing the nonprofit organization’s reading series, educational programs, and development of digital resources.

-Following undergraduate studies at the University of Notre Dame and the University of Oxford, Grefenstette received an an M.Phil. from Peking University in Beijing, an M.A. from the University of Chicago, and a Ph.D. from the University of Cambridge.
+Grefenstette's academic work sits at the intersection of literature, philosophy, and theology.
+Following undergraduate studies at the University of Notre Dame and the University of Oxford, he received an M.Phil. from Peking University in Beijing, an M.A. from the University of Chicago, and a Ph.D. from the University of Cambridge.
+He lives in Pittsburgh with his family and their dog, Frodo Waggins.

 Founder & Director Emeritus